swiss-seismological-service/scrtdd/README.md

 Now that we have a high quality background catalog we are ready to perform real time relocation.

+Notes:

+- It is possible to transform the catalog in xml (see `--dump-catalog-xml` option) and insert the origins in the seiscomp database and configure the background catalog for real-time as a list of seiscomp origin ids.
+While it is neat to have the background catalog in the seiscomp database, this approach is inconvenient in the common scenario where the background catalog is re-generated from time to time to include more recent seismicity.

-Be aware that the first time you run the command it will be very slow because the waveforms have to be downloaded from the configured recordstream and saved to disk for the next runs, which will be much faster.
-However some temporary waveforms (e.g. theoretical phases) are never saved to disk since they are not part of the catalog phases and thus not useful when `scrtdd` is enabled for real-time relocations.
-Nevertheless, during the parameters tuning phase the relocation is performed several times and storing the temporary waveforms too makes the process faster.
-For this reason we can use an option `--debug-wf-cache` that force `scrtdd` to save all waveforms to disk.
-Just be aware that using this options increase the size of the cache folder (`workingDirectory/profileName/wfcache/` e.g. `~/seiscomp3/var/lib/rtdd/myProfile/wfcache/`) with phases that will not be useful in real-time. so you might want to delete the cache folder at the end of the relocation attempts.
+- Be aware that the first time you run the command it will be very slow because the waveforms have to be downloaded from the configured recordstream and saved to disk for the next runs, which will be much faster.
+However some temporary waveforms (e.g. theoretical phases) are never saved to disk since they are used only once.
+Nevertheless, during the parameters tuning phase, the user has to perform the relocation several times to find the best configuration and storing even the temporary waveforms makes the process much faster.
+For this reason we can add the option `--debug-wf-cache` that force `scrtdd` to save all waveforms to disk, even those that wouldn't be normally saved.
+Just be aware that using this options increase the size of the cache folder (workingDirectory/profileName/wfcache/ e.g. ~/seiscomp3/var/lib/rtdd/myProfile/wfcache/) with phases that will not be used anymore after the parameters tuning is completed, so you might want to delete the cache folder at the end of the relocation testing and the next time scrtdd runs, will download only the necessary waveforms.

 ### 1.2.3 Useful options